Download SimVimCockpit software (plugin) and install it to X-Plane.

 - Data exchange sequence - Additional tech information is for those who are interested.

 Data exchange sequence

 SimVimCockpit can use either Ethernet (LAN) or USB connection (wich actually used as asynchronous virtual serial interface when USB ports are just used for serial emulation).
 Communication protocol in SimVim is synchronized with X-Plane frames and FPS timing is used to send "strobes" in the end of each frame (you can see blinking RX LED when USB is used) to more effectively synchronize I/O data and avoid loosing any bit of data packet.

 You should know that any plugin that works with external programs / devices can send or receive data no more frequently than the X-Plane frame rate allows.
 So, if your X-Plane frame rate is 20 FPS for example, it can provide next changed data values for the plugin only in time 50 ms after the previous change.

-- Plugin - reads data configuration file, creates all needed variable structures for data, different I/O types and output devices.
+Plugin - reads all data configuration files, creates all needed variable structures for data, different I/O types and output devices.

-- Firmware - sends configuration requests to the plugin.
+Firmware - sends series of configuration requests to the plugin.

 Data sending is blocked for plugin in this time.

 Firmware - sends current states of all inputs (switches, analog axis).
 Allows the plugin to send data and waits.

 Plugin - sends all current output values in one packet (or several, in the following X-Plane frames).